RCN-ECS/GenomicsWorkshop/Travel.md

 ### Flying out of LAX - plan your flight for 2pm or later

 A shuttle bus will take participants directly from the dock to LAX.
-We could arrive at LAX at between 12:30pm and 1:15pm depending on traffic.
+We could arrive at LAX between 12:30pm and 1:15pm depending on traffic.

 [Please fill out this form by March 1 to request a seat on the bus](https://docs.google.com/forms/d/1ePIpPFNUkzlRau_zDvPizr86Wjryg9X8740Bxm7oaV4/edit)